Type 1 Diabetes: Symptoms, Causes & Treatments

 Type 1 Diabetes Treatment

-With good blood sugar control over the years, people with type 1 diabetes can live a long and healthy life.
+With good blood sugar control over the years, people with type 1 diabetes can live long and healthy lives.
 Along with controlled blood glucose levels, control of blood pressure and blood lipids (cholesterol) are also very important to reduce the risks of diabetes complications, such as heart disease, blindness, or kidney failure.
 Treatment for type 1 diabetes includes:

 • Syringes are filled with insulin, which is delivered via injection.

 There are also a variety of insulin types, including rapid-acting, intermediate-acting, and long-acting.
 People who use an insulin pump typically use only rapid-acting insulin.
 People who take injections typically use long-acting insulin once or twice a day, and then take rapid-acting insulin when they eat.

 2. Monitoring: People with type 1 diabetes need to eat meals at regular times and test their blood sugar several times a day to make decisions about the amount of insulin they need to take.

 Blood glucose monitoring helps a person with type 1 detect blood glucose extremes, such as high blood sugar (hyperglycemia) and low blood sugar (hypoglycemia).
 People with type 1 can make changes in their insulin doses, the food they eat, and more with results from monitoring.

 Most meters can store a large number of glucose readings over time.
 People with diabetes should bring their glucose monitoring results to office visits to observe patterns and make changes in their overall plan with their health care provider.